 It is a working croft that provides food, water and wood, but more importantly provides an environment that maximises biodiversity and supports native Shropshire flora and fauna, with a positive impact on the environment.
 In other words it gives us hay, honey and heat, the wildlife loves it and it looks good too.

-It’s a work in progress (as of April 2020 four years so far) and will take a few more years to reach maturity, but it’s already proving a success.
+It’s a work in progress (as of April 2021 five years so far) and will take a few more years to reach maturity, but it’s already proving a success.
 It’s a small thing but we think it’s worth it.